-This category is for laboratories preparing and examining cells and tissue fragments that have exfoliated freely from tissue surfaces or that have been collected by brushing, scraping, washing, lavage or needle aspiration.
-The laboratory that performs both the technical and professional components, or the laboratories that performs each component individually, must hold each appropriate subcategory for the testing being performed as described below.
+Cytopathology category is for laboratories preparing and examining cells and tissue fragments that have exfoliated freely from tissue surfaces, that have been collected by brushing, scraping, washing, lavage or needle aspiration including cellular material that has been embedded in paraffin for cell-block preparation.
+The laboratory that performs both the technical and professional components, or the laboratories that performs each component individually, must hold each appropriate subcategory for the testing being performed.
 Testing of cytology specimens for HPV is performed under the category of Virology.